hxsan-k/aws-CloudResumeChallenge/README.md

   - API Gateway & Lambda to connect to the back end
   - DynamoDB to store and update the visit count

+- **Infrastructure as Code (IaC)**
+  All backend resources are defined in a SAM template and deployed using the AWS SAM CLI.

+- **Source Control**
+  Both front end and back end have separate GitHub repos, with version control in place.

+- **CI/CD Pipeline**
+  Set up with GitHub Actions:
+  - **Backend**: Automatically runs integration tests and deploys via SAM if they pass
+    > ⚠️ Note: I tried setting up unit tests for the Lambda function but ran into a lot of issues with mocking DynamoDB properly.
+After spending a lot of time trying to fix it, I decided to comment them out so the CI pipeline could run smoothly.
+The integration test still works and checks the live API.
+  - **Frontend**: Frontend repo is connected and working.

+- **Blog Post**
+  A short write-up explaining what I learned and how I built the project is coming soon.

 ## ⚙️ Tech Stack

 - **Frontend:** HTML, CSS, JavaScript